 Community and Educational links

 Greece and Australia enjoy a close and constructive relationship based on strong community ties.
 Large numbers of Greeks migrated to Australia during the 1950s and 1960s.
 The 2011 Census recorded 99,937 Greece-born living in Australia and 378,300 Australians claimed Greek ancestry.
-Some informal estimates suggest the Greek community in Australia could be as large as 600,000.
 The Greek population is concentrated in Victoria (42.8 per cent) and New South Wales (33.5 per cent), particularly in the greater metropolitan areas of Melbourne and Sydney.
 Melbourne, Sister City to Thessaloniki, is often described as the third largest 'Greek city' in the world and is an important overseas centre of Hellenism.

 The strong community links between Greece and Australia are a major focus of Australian Government business in Greece, including the provision of consular services.
 Frequent cultural exchanges take place, often between specific communities in both countries.
 Several Aegean and Ionian Island communities migrated in large numbers to Australia after World War II (for example, more Kastellorizians and Kytherians live in Australia than on their home islands).
 Nowadays their descendants are reinvigorating the bilateral relationship through frequent travel back to Greece for holidays, study and work.